PRODUCT DESIGN & ESTRATEGY

 We've used less-is-more as a communication tool, bringing clarity and tangibility to the users' decisions.
 We placed a call-to-action in the center of the page, close to the button that leads to the chatbot directing the user's focus.
 In addition to rewriting the entire chatbot script using the best usability practices using pre-defined Q&A. Here's where assumptions were validated and product strategy was discussed in the early stages of each new feature.

 Before and After

 01. Working with short feedback loops and intense collaboration with stakeholders made the progress very much clear at the end of each iteration.
 It ensured that assumptions would become certainties quickly and made "pivoting" a natural part of the process.

-> 02. Creating and improving our learnings at Bootcamp UX process combined with ideation/decision workshops brought fast and collective understanding to our classes.
+02. Creating and improving our learnings at the Bootcamp UX process combined with ideation/decision workshops brought fast and collective understanding of our classes.
 For sure, one of the greatest learnings while building this product.

-> 03. Mapping the users preferences to offer more courses possibilities; monitoring conversions/engagement and create more touch-points in in the chatbot assistant.
+03. Mapping the users' preferences to offer more course possibilities; monitoring conversions/engagement and create more touch-points in the chatbot assistant.

 04. Include a mobile chatbot version and accessibility.